meatball133/crystal/concept-wip/numbers/about.md

 In some programming languages when dividing by zero the result will be an error.

 In Crystal when dividing by zero the result will be `Infinity` or `-Infinity`.
-Only exception is when dividing zero by zero, which will result in `NaN` (Not a Number).
+The Only exception is when dividing zero by zero, which will result in `NaN` (Not a Number).
+Infinity and NaN are special values in the Float type.

 ```crystal
 1 / 0